lmeyre/Fillit/README.md

 # Fillit
-Fillit is a project about optimization, where you must fill a certain amount of tetriminos into the smaller square possible, without taking month.
+Fillit is a project about optimization, where you must fill a certain amount of tetriminos into the smaller square possible, without taking too much time.

+Recursivity can go very far in this project, wich will make a huge difference between non optimized algorithm and those that are optimized.

+But it's not only about the algorythm, but also how you manage the methods, the number of verification that happen in each loop, and even in wich order they happen.
+Some fillit can take 10 min to find the smaller square possible where to fill 5 shape.
+Some can take hours, and some a few seconds.

 **Usage**